Single-Course Engelsk 10 ECTS

 Learning Objectives

-• determine the quantization errors in analog-to-digital conversion and model error sources in filters due to finite word length.
+• Determine the quantization errors in analog-to-digital conversion and model error sources in filters due to finite word length.

-• find the power density spectra of random signals using non-parametric and parametric spectral estimation methods.
+• Find the power density spectra of random signals using non-parametric and parametric spectral estimation methods.

-• apply signal processing techniques to signals emanating from biological systems (ECG, ultrasound) and design procedures to estimate some parameters such as heart rate, blood velocity and profile of blood flow.
+• Apply signal processing techniques to signals emanating from biological systems (ECG, ultrasound) and design procedures to estimate some parameters such as heart rate, blood velocity and profile of blood flow.

-• in own words give examples of signal processing techniques applied in various applications such as telecommunications, radar and sonar and biomedical systems.
+• In own words give examples of signal processing techniques applied in various applications such as telecommunications, radar and sonar and biomedical systems.

 Course Content